vendywira/springboot-jpa/README.md

 }
 ```

-- for simple query you can use query method. jpa can query base on method name.
+- for simple query you can use query method. jpa can get query base on your method name.
 ```java
 @Repository
 public interface CourseRepository extends JpaRepository<Course, String>, CourseRepositoryCustom {